inclusive-design/idrc/src/collections/projects/en-CA/advancing-the-global-accessibility-agenda.md

 title: Advancing the global accessibility agenda
 shortName: ACAW
 thumbnailImage: /media/acaw_logo_white_07.png
+thumbnailAltText: An outline of half a white mapleleaf lays across a multi-coloured sphere.
 description: >-
   ACAW is a conference that aims to advance accessibility and inclusive design in various domains.